KSP-KOS/KOS_DOC/source/command/flowControl.md

     IF MYCHECK { PRINT "mycheck is true." }.
     LOCK CONTINUOUSCHECK TO X < 0.
     WHEN CONTINUOUSCHECK THEN { PRINT "X has just become negative.". }.
+    IF True { PRINT "This statement happens unconditionally." }.
+    IF False { PRINT "This statement never happens." }.
+    IF 1 { PRINT "This statement happens unconditionally." }.
+    IF 0 { PRINT "This statement never happens." }.
     IF count { PRINT "count isn't zero.". }.
+    //
+    // More complex example:
+    SET done to false.
+    UNTIL done {
+      PRINT "Still not done according to the complex check.".
+      SET done to (x < 0 or y > 7) and (3*z > 7).
+    }.